New York Truck Accident Attorneys

 Where faulty or poorly manufactured parts have been used on trucks, accidents are bound to occur.
 This also the case where trucks are poorly maintained or go unmaintained for long durations.

-Poor road conditions or faulty designs of the roads increase the chances of an accident.
+Poor road conditions or faulty designs of the roads increase the chances of truck accidents.
 Trees and vegetation make it difficult to have a clear view of the other road.
-Potholes on the can easily cause drivers to lose control and are common accident-causing road conditions.
+Potholes on the road can easily cause drivers to lose control and are common accident-causing road conditions.
 Local or government authorities tasked with the maintenance of such roads can be held responsible for accidents.

 Hazardous Work Zones